groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/net/png.en.md

     link_title: "Learn more"
     picture: "about_viewer.svg" # 480 X 400
     content: |
        GroupDocs.Comparison for .NET API designed for comparing multiple PNG images and composing sophisticated reports about any distinctions at such images.
 It might be used at your .NET applications without installing any third-party software.
-Use GroupDocs.Comparison for .NET APIs by adding a couple lines of code with many useful features out of the box.
+Use GroupDocs.Comparison for .NET by adding a couple lines of code with many useful features out of the box.

 ############################# Steps ############################
 steps: